mcronce/SevOne-Deferred-Data-Scripts/README.md

     diablo-3 Derp-1915

-This processor scrapes statistics about a Diablo 3 character and account from Blizzard's character viewer web interface.
+This processor scrapes statistics about a Diablo 3 character and account from Blizzard's community stats REST API.

 To find the Profile-ID for your account, look at the URL for your web profile;
 as an example URL, we have the following: